stevehoover/ChipEXPO-2021/README.md

 These videos begin with content originally from VSDOpen 2020, then continue with additional content.
 They should appear in the proper order by default.

+To enable (auto-generated) Russian subtitles, hover your mouse cursor over the video and select Settings (gear), then "Subtitles", "English (auto-generated)".
+Select "Subtitles", "English (auto-generated)" again and you'll be able to choose "Auto-translate" to "Russian".

 ## Slides

 As you listen to videos and do the lab assignments, you can follow along in these slides.
 Right-click [these slides](https://drive.google.com/file/d/1kn-ZAWbXrdvnhw5QvwXI51JaaJyQjb43/view?usp=sharing) and "open in new tab".
 Comments may have been added in real time to address points of confusion.